User roles are Identity & Access Management (IAM) roles used to restrict access to the admin console.

 In a larger organization, use this role for the Networking team, to manage your network topology including DNS and subnets.

-This role is only available for the Business plan and higher.
 Users with the Network Admin role count towards the number of Admin users for pricing.

 An IT Admin is an administrator of the Tailscale account for your organization, who can only manage users and machines.
 They can perform actions to remove users, or approve and remove devices, and can modify general settings, like enabling certain features.
 They can view but not modify network information, such as the tailnet policy file and DNS configurations.
 They cannot access or change the pricing plan or billing information.